iravasen/QCanalysis/README.md

 only this option is available at present.
 Now you need to enter the layer number.
 At present only the Inner Barrel data are saved into the database so, the possibile layer numbers are 0, 1 or 2.
 If "-1" is typed, the data of all the three IB layers are downloaded at the same time.
+Later, you need to choose whether to download Inner Barrel Bottom (IBB) or Inner Barrel Top (IBT) data.
+Simply type a B (or b) or a T (or t), respectively.
+The next thing to choose is related to the error plots: if you type "y", the error plots in CCDB path qc/ITS/ITSRawTask/General/ErrorFile (ITSRawTask can be also ITSRawTaskIBB1 or 2 in case IBB is chosen) are also dowloaded and saved in the same file of the other data.

 Then menu with the following options will appear: